 \label{sec:intro}

-Analog methods (AMs) rely on the hypothesis that similar situations in terms of the atmospheric circulation are likely to lead to similar local weather \citep{Lorenz1956, Lorenz1969, Duband1970, Bontron2005}.
-They consist in sampling a certain number of past situations based on different synoptic-scale meteorological variables (predictors) in order to build a probabilistic prediction for a local weather variable of interest (predictand).
-A common usage of AMs is for operational precipitation forecasting \citep[e.g.,][]{Guilbaud1997, Bontron2005, Hamill2006, Bliefernicht2010, Marty2012, Horton2012, Hamill2015b, BenDaoud2016}, or more recently for precipitation downscaling in a climate perspective \citep[e.g.,][]{Radanovics2013, Chardon2014, Dayon2015}.
-However, AMs or equivalent are also used to predict temperature \citep{Radinovic1975, Woodcock1980, Kruizinga1983, DelleMonache2013, Caillouet2016}, wind \citep{Gordon1987, DelleMonache2013, DelleMonache2011, Vanvyve2015, Alessandrini2015, Junk2015, Junk2015c}, solar power \citep{Alessandrini2015a, Bessa2015}, snow avalanches \citep{Obled1980, Bolognesi1993}, insolation \citep{Bois1981}, and the trajectory of tropical cyclones \citep{Keenan1981, Sievers2000, Fraedrich2003}.
+Analog methods (AMs) rely on the hypothesis that similar situations, in terms of atmospheric circulation, are likely to result in similar local weather conditions \citep{Lorenz1956, Lorenz1969, Duband1970, Bontron2005}.
+These methods consist of sampling a certain number of past situations, based on different synoptic-scale meteorological variables (predictors), in order to construct a probabilistic prediction for a local weather variable of interest (predictand).
+Some common usages of AMs are for operational precipitation forecasting \citep[e.g.,][]{Guilbaud1997, Bontron2005, Hamill2006, Bliefernicht2010, Marty2012, Horton2012, Hamill2015b, BenDaoud2016}, or more recently for precipitation downscaling in a climate perspective \citep[e.g.,][]{Radanovics2013, Chardon2014, Dayon2015}.
+However, AMs or equivalent methods are also employed to predict temperatures \citep{Radinovic1975, Woodcock1980, Kruizinga1983, DelleMonache2013, Caillouet2016}, wind \citep{Gordon1987, DelleMonache2013, DelleMonache2011, Vanvyve2015, Alessandrini2015, Junk2015, Junk2015c}, solar power \citep{Alessandrini2015a, Bessa2015}, snow avalanches \citep{Obled1980, Bolognesi1993}, insolation \citep{Bois1981}, and the trajectories of tropical cyclones \citep{Keenan1981, Sievers2000, Fraedrich2003}.

-Even though the method is rather simple, it contains several parameters to optimize, such as the choice of the predictor variables, the pressure levels and temporal windows (hour(s) of the day) on which the predictors are compared, the spatial domains used for the comparison, as well as the analogy criteria (distance measure), and finally, the number of analog situations to retain.
+Although the method is rather simple, it contains several parameters to be optimized, such as the choice of the predictor variables, pressure levels and temporal windows (hours of the day) at which the predictors are compared along with the spatial domains used for the comparison, the analogy criteria (distance measure), and finally the number of analog situations to retain.

-AMs need to be adapted to every new region considered, because the leading meteorological influences may be location specific.
+AMs must be adapted to every new considered region because the leading meteorological influences may be location-specific.
 Even the selection of the pressure levels and the temporal windows should be reconsidered, if not the predictor variable itself.
-Thus, before being applied in a forecasting or downscaling context, AMs must be calibrated for the given region, which is done here in the Perfect Prognosis framework \citep{Klein1963}, like the majority of AMs calibration procedures for precipitation prediction cited previously \cite[with the exception of][]{Hamill2006,Hamill2015b}.
+Thus, before being applied in a forecasting or downscaling context, AMs must be calibrated for the given region, which is performed here in the perfect prognosis framework \citep{Klein1963}, in line with the majority of previously cited AM calibration procedures for precipitation predictions \cite[with the exception of][]{Hamill2006,Hamill2015b}.

-A common approach to optimize the method is by means of a semi-automatic sequential calibration procedure, developed by \citet{Bontron2004}, also described in \citet{BenDaoud2016}, and extended by \citet{Radanovics2013}.
-It determines some parameters of the method, sequentially for each consecutive analogy level (e.g., on the atmospheric circulation or on a moisture index).
-It starts by a manual selection of the meteorological variables (e.g., geopotential height, relative humidity, etc.), the pressure levels, the temporal windows, and the initial analog numbers.
-Then, the spatial window on which the predictors are compared is optimized by an iterative growth of the domain, and the number of analogs is finally reassessed.
-A successive level of analogy can then be added and its spatial window optimized.
-Parameters of the preceding levels of analogy are not reassessed, except for the number of analog situations to keep.
+A common approach to optimizing this method is by means of a semi-automatic sequential calibration procedure, which was developed by \citet{Bontron2004}, and is also described in \citet{BenDaoud2016} and extended by \citet{Radanovics2013}.
+This determines some parameters of the method sequentially for each consecutive analogy level (e.g., on the atmospheric circulation or on a moisture index).
+This begins with a manual selection of the meteorological variables (e.g., geopotential height and relative humidity), the pressure levels, the temporal windows, and the initial analog numbers.
+Then, the spatial window at which the predictors are compared is optimized through an iterative growth of the domain, and the number of analogs is finally reassessed.
+A succeeding level of analogy can then be introduced, and its spatial window be optimized.
+The parameters of the preceding levels of analogy are not reassessed, except for the number of analog situations to preserve.